-A new Insight Economics report presents arguments for submarine capability that lean very heavily on a rather fuzzy concept; the capability gap.
+A March 2020 Insight Economics report presents arguments for a submarine capability that lean very heavily on a rather fuzzy concept; the ‘capability gap’.

 A moral crisis arises when the expected outcome of all choices will contravene a moral principle, a personal value, or a social norm.
 COVID-19 presents such a problem – choice between ethically unpalatable options.

 Choosing a mitigation strategy over a suppression strategy strikes a particular balance between expected loss of life and maintaining economic activity.
 Accepting the real possibility of a greater loss of lives than otherwise might occur has a ‘dirty hands’ feel about it – an example of the challenge of ‘governing innocently’ in a crisis.

 The broader lesson for leaders and institutions is the need to prepare themselves not only for rapid action but also for the opprobrium that will come from confronting moral dilemmas.

 Governments will face many more unavoidable ‘dirty hands’ type decisions.

 Some confusion has emerged in Australian strategic thinking over ‘strategic strike’, where a threat to an adversary’s key war-making assets produces a deterrent effect, and ‘tactical strike’, where an effect is sought on the battlefield.
 The provenance of the concepts in Australian strategic thinking is closely tied to the acquisition of the F-111 fighter bombers…

 It was the geostrategic situation that made the F-111s seem an effective strategic deterrent.
 Now, without the ability to threaten, degrade or destroy China’s essential war-making ability, there’s no strategic deterrence.

 Strategic deterrence is a game for the nation with the preponderance of power and broad options.Read more